-A year ago, my wife and I decided that we were at a decision point in my military career.
-Would we stay in after 10+ years of active service or transition to the civilian world?
+A year ago, I was at a decision point in my military career.
+Would I stay in after 10+ years of active service or start my military transition to the civilian world?

-I have since spent countless hours trying to figure out what I really wanted to be when I “grew up.”
-Recently, after helping several people at the start of their military transition, I decided to compile the top 10 lessons learned over the last year that could have saved me time and effort from the beginning.
+I ain’t gonna lie, since I left the military, I’ve spent a crap ton of time trying to figure out what I wanted to do with my life.
+But after helping out a bunch of other dudes who were also transitioning, I finally decided to put together a list of the top 10 lessons I’ve learned over the past year that could’ve saved me a lot of time and headache from the beginning.

 Ask yourself if you are comfortable in your current position or if you are passionate about it.
 Depending on how you answer, you may not want to focus on finding a job in your current military career field unless you are absolutely passionate about it.